luoyi-hi/FaST/README.md

 Thank you for the constructive suggestion.
 We have added and reported the **$R^2$ (coefficient of determination)** metric on the **CA** dataset. $R^2$ measures the **proportion of variance explained** by the model, ranging over $(-\infty, 1]$; values closer to 1 indicate a better fit/prediction, whereas negative values indicate performance worse than a simple baseline (e.g., predicting the mean).
 On **CA**, our method attains the **best $R^2$**, corroborating its effectiveness.
 Detailed numbers appear in **Tables 1**.
 We also include the **12-step-ahead** setting to assess short-horizon performance; the corresponding results are incorporated into **Tables 1** and align with our main findings. **Figure 2** visualizes these performance comparisons, clearly illustrating our model's consistent superiority across all metrics and forecasting horizons.

 Beyond that, we add experiments on the **Electricity** dataset spanning **24⇒12/24/48/168** horizons to evaluate robustness and generalization across look-ahead settings.
-The results are summarized in **Table 2** and remain consistent with those on other datasets.
+The results are summarized in **Table 2** and remain consistent with those on other datasets.  **Figure 3** visualizes these performance comparisons, clearly illustrating our model's consistent superiority across all metrics and forecasting horizons.

 In addition, **Table 3** lists the **batch-size** configurations used by different models across datasets to facilitate reproducibility and ensure a fair comparison. **Table 4** further reports the spatial similarity ratio across datasets (cosine similarity > 0.7 at the same timestamp), providing a concise reference for cross-node correlation.